 Attendance at the meetings is free for all members but you are asked to book in advance.

 Members of the network will be emailed as soon as bookings have opened, usually six weeks beforehand.

-If you have any questions, please contact our Networks and membership coordinator, email@example.com
+If you have any questions, please contact our events administrator, email@example.com

 10.30 – 10.40am